 Make a date with at least one concert this summer for a memory that will last a lifetime.

-This is one of my favorite activities in the summer.
+Garden tours are one of my favorite activities in the summer.
 I love to see ideas of how people transform their outdoor space into an oasis.

-Make sure you take pictures of all the ideas you like.
-Most garden owners love to share with you their knowledge on growing specialty plants and they might even give you packets of seeds so you can start growing your own plants in your garden.
+Frequently garden owners love to share their knowledge on growing specialty plants, and they might even give you packets of seeds so you can turn your garden into a showpiece too.

 Plant flowers that release their scent as you pass by, string fairy lights on your front porch, and add stepping stones that bring you to your destination.

-Summer is the time for all types of small town special gatherings.
+Summer is the time for all types of small-town special gatherings.
 Spending casual leisure time with your family is what hygge is all about.

 You can make this a fun adventure by tapping into your creativity to find the best places to picnic near your home.

 Herbs are a bountiful gift from summer.
-Make herbal iced tea, tie bouquets of herbs together and display in small vases, simmer fresh herbs on the stove with fruit.
+Make herbal iced tea, tie bouquets of herbs together and display in small vases.
+Simmer fresh herbs on the stove with fruit.

 The next gentle rain or even a thunderstorm is the perfect break to set aside some time for yourself and enjoy the show.